Odd edge-colorings of subdivisions of odd graphs

 As a result of Proposition~\ref{block tree}, we may confine to $2$-connected graphs.
 Let us denote by $\mathcal{F}$ the family defined inductively as follows:

-\begin{itemize} \item[$(a)$] every Shannon triangle of type $(2,1,1)$ and minimum degree $2$ belongs to $\mathcal{F}$; \item[$(b)$] every graph that can be obtained from a $2$-connected bipartite cubic graph by a single edge subdivision belongs to $\mathcal{F}$; \item[$(c)$] every other graph in $\mathcal{F}$ can be constructed by taking disjoint members $G',G''\in\mathcal{F}$ and gluing them together. \end{itemize}
+\begin{itemize} \item[$(a)$] every Shannon triangle of type $(2,1,1)$ and minimum degree $2$ belongs to $\mathcal{F}$; \item[$(b)$] every graph that can be obtained by a single edge subdivision from a $3$-edge-connected bipartite cubic graph of order at least $4$ belongs to $\mathcal{F}$; \item[$(c)$] every other graph $G$ in $\mathcal{F}$ can be constructed by taking disjoint members $G',G''\in\mathcal{F}$, and gluing them together. \end{itemize}

-Clearly, every member of $\mathcal{F}$ is a $2$-connected graph and a subdivision of an odd graph.
-Note in passing that parts $(a)$ and $(b)$ of the above constructive definition are not entirely `disjoint' as the smallest Shannon triangle of type $(2,1,1)$ is included in both.
+We point out that the condition $\delta=2$ is included in $(a)$ in order to stay within $\mathcal{S}$.
+Clearly, $\mathcal{F}\subseteq \mathcal{S}$ and every member of $\mathcal{F}$ is a $2$-connected graph.
+Note in passing that parts $(a)$,$(b)$ and $(c)$ of the above constructive definition of $\mathcal{F}$ are pairwise disjoint: every graph from $(a)$ is of order $3$ whereas every graph from $(b)$ or $(c)$ is of odd order at least $5$; every graph from $(b)$ is essentially $3$-edge-connected whereas every graph from $(c)$ has a nontrivial $2$-edge cut (cf. Figure~\ref{fig:family}).
 The family $\mathcal{F}$ happens to be vital for our desired characterization.
 Namely, it turns out that a block graph $G$ belongs to $\mathcal{S}_4$ if and only if it belongs to $\mathcal{F}$, which we prove next.